Andrewsnobre/andrewsnobre/README.md

-20+ years of professional experience in software development 5+ Experience with Solidity and Ethereum blockchain (EVM) Practical experience with Solidity development (with testing deployment) Experience creating non-fungible tokens (NFT)
+20+ years of professional experience in software development 5+ Experience with Solidity and Ethereum blockchain (EVM) Practical experience with Solidity development with Audit Experience creating non-fungible tokens (NFT)
 Project management skills
 Experience with system architecture and leading a software team.